Max Minghella: 2005–2009

 In David Fincher's The Social Network, the 2010 film about the origins of Facebook, he plays Divya Narendra, one of the Harvard upperclassmen who sues Mark Zuckerberg for stealing the idea behind Facebook.

-In June 2010, Minghella was cast in the Russian science-fiction film The Darkest Hour, released in December 2011.
+In June 2010, Minghella was cast in the science-fiction film The Darkest Hour, released in December 2011.
 He appeared in the ensemble dramedy 10 Years (2012).
-The following year, he had a supporting role as Graham Hawtrey in the comedy The Internship.
+In June 2012, he joined the cast of the Shawn Levy comedy The Internship.

 In November 2013, it was announced that Minghella would be playing Richie Castellano in the second season of the Fox sitcom The Mindy Project.

 In 2013, he appeared in the music video for "Shot at the Night" by The Killers.
+The video has amassed over 140 million views on popular streaming site YouTube.

+In 2014, Minghella served as executive producer on a film adaptation of Patricia Highsmith's The Two Faces of January.
+The following year, he wrote and produced an adaptation of Liz Jensen's novel The 9th Life of Louis Drax directed by Alexandre Aja.
+Minghella and Aja previously collaborated on the 2013 film Horns.